undead-fish/simple_rpg_dice_console/README.md

 - Pick a dice by typing "x.Dy"
 (x = amount)
 (y = dice size/kind/sort thingywhatever)
-(D is interchangable with W as in german dice means Würfel.)
+(D is interchangable with W as in german dice means WÃ¼rfel.)
 (Example: 3D6 = program rolls three 6 sided dice.
 D20 = program rolls one 20 sided dice)

 - Program lets u add more dice of different kinds step by step if u like to do so.